 UPDATE: On February 20, 2020, Senator McCollister filed Amendment 2498 to LB 816.
 If adopted, AM 2498 would replace the entirety of LB 816 as introduced, making substantial changes.
 AM 2498 would remove all the “designated firearm” language that would require Nebraskans to acquire purchase certificates for semi-automatic shotguns and rifles.
 The Amendment, therefore, would make no change to current law that requires only handguns to require a purchase certificate.
 AM 2498 would also remove LB 816’s problematic proposal to restrict the issuance of purchase permits to only those who are eligible to obtain a concealed carry firearm license (CCW).
 In other words, Senator McCollister’s amendment would gut the majority of LB 816.
 The sections that remain in AM 2498 would make two changes to Nebraska law.
 First, AM 2498 would extend the deadline for law enforcement to respond to purchase certificate applications from three days to up to five days, but no less than two days.
 This would create a mandatory 48 hour waiting period for issuance of the handgun purchase permit.
 Second, AM 2498 would require a licensed firearms dealer be present at every gun show to ensure all handgun purchases comply with handgun purchase certificate laws.
 While LB 816 originally included these two changes, we did not address these sections in this article as they are insignificant compared to the rest of the bill.
 Apparently, Nebraskan’s strong negative reaction to LB 816 has been heard up to this point.

 Despite the introduction of AM 2498, it is still critical to understand LB 816 as introduced, as all or parts of the original bill could be considered as it moves through the legislative process.
 In other words, while the proposed AM 2498 is a positive development, it is still not “dead” and the proposed amendment could be rejected or further amendments could add the original language back in.
 Additionally, LB 816 closely mimics other anti-firearm proposals influenced by the wealthy anti-firearm lobby nationally and in other states.
 Specifically, we are aware that Michael Bloomberg’s anti-gun lobbies are actively spending money in Nebraska to influence legislation like LB 816 and LB 58 (the proposed Red Flag Law currently in the Legislature).
 We believe this bill may, unfortunately, be just a preview of future attacks on Nebraskans’ Second Amendment rights.
-At Berry Law Firm, we will continue to monitor these bills and fight for protection of the Bill of Rights, including the Second Amendment.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, we will continue to monitor these bills and fight for protection of the Bill of Rights, including the Second Amendment.